Five Steps to Stain Your Brick FirePlace

 The process of staining a brick fireplace is similar to our easy to fallow brick staining process but has some differences that are worth noting.
 Follow this process to learn the nuanced approach of how to stain brick fireplaces to restore them to their former glory.
 This will make it the center of attention in any room in the house.
 You can perform the process on both the exterior and interior bricks of the fireplace.
 However, you should only need to do this to some of the interior bricks as the majority will be covered in soot, therefore making a full staining fruitless.

-This is the first step because you already know what you want to stain.
-To start your project, you need to check for absorbency.
-Seeing as this piece of brick work is within your home, you need preform this step with caution.
+Seeing as this piece of brick work is within your home, you need perform this step with caution.
 This is can be relatively easy with our professional tip.
 Use a regular cup of water and a paint brush and perform light strokes over the surface you want to stain.
 You’re good to go if the surface absorbs the water.
-If the water beads and rolls down the surface you need remove whatever is keeping the water from going into the brick.
+If the water beads and rolls down the surface, you need remove whatever is keeping the water from going into the brick.
 A light lacquer thinner should do the trick but a stronger brick sealant might be needed.
 Make sure your work area is well ventilated regardless of whatever remover your end up using.
 These are chemicals and should be handled with the responsibility that comes with them.
 You can perform this on the inside of your fireplace, but we recommend that you only go as far as the soot line.
 Staining beyond that is pointless, as your work will be quickly covered up by new layers of soot.
 Once all the bricks are able to absorb the compound, you are ready to move on to the next step.

 Because the fireplace is located in your home, it won’t be subject to the same dirt and grime as an exterior wall.
 With the assumption that the exterior of your fire place is clean, we recommend cleaning the interior bricks you want to stain.
 This doesn’t have to be a back-breaking labor.
 There are products available on the market that are designed for this task and will do just fine.
 You can also make your own cleaning solution with equal parts water and vinegar if you don’t want to use a chemical-based cleaner.
 Spray the bricks you want to clean and allow to soak in.
 Then lightly scrub with an abrasive, such as a sponge.
 Rinse again with the solution and repeat these steps until clean.